Pirates Unit Study for Homeschooling Families

 Pirates Unit Study Required Resources:

-The Magic School Bus Ups And Downs: A Book About Floating And Sinking by Joanna Cole
+The Magic School Bus Ups And Downs: A Book About Floating And Sinking by Joanna Cole (If you can’t find this at your local library, there’s a link to the full episode below to watch it instead).

-For your youngest kids: How to Be a Pirate (Little Golden Book) by Susan Fliess
+How to Be a Pirate (Little Golden Book) by Susan Fliess

-Graphic Novel Series for Beginning Readers: The Jolley-Rogers and the Ghostly Galleon by Jonny Duddle
+Graphic Novel Series for Beginning Readers: The Jolley-Rogers and the Ghostly Galleon by Jonny Duddle (This is the first book of 4 in the series)

 Beginning Reader version of Treasure Island adapted by Lisa Norby